Blog

 Naturally, JSON Objects are not in any way required to be static.
 Adding a new element is one of the easier tasks on this list.
 Here, we're just adding another element similar to the others.
 Later we'll see how this can be extended to add more complex objects to other more complex objects.

-procedure TForm1.WebButton1Click(Sender: TObject); var WC_Object: TJSObject; PAS_Object: TJSONObject; const SampleObjectData = '{"apple":"fruit","banana":"fruit","orange":"fruit","carrot":"vegetable","potato":"vegetable"}'; begin asm var JS_object = JSON.parse(SampleObjectData); end; WC_Object := TJSJSON.parseObject(SampleObjectData); PAS_Object := TJSONObject.ParseJSONValue(SampleObjectData) as TJSONObject; asm JS_object['pineapple'] = 'fruit'; end; WC_Object['pineapple'] := 'fruit'; PAS_Object.AddPair('pineapple','fruit'); asm console.log('JS object = '+JSON.stringify(JS_object)); end; console.log('WC object = '+TJSJSON.stringify(WC_Object)); console.log('PAS object = '+PAS_Object.ToString); end; console.log output: JS object = {"apple":"fruit","banana":"fruit","orange":"fruit","carrot":"vegetable","potato":"vegetable","pineapple":"fruit"} WC object = {"apple":"fruit","banana":"fruit","orange":"fruit","carrot":"vegetable","potato":"vegetable","pineapple":"fruit"} PAS object = {"apple":"fruit","banana":"fruit","orange":"fruit","carrot":"vegetable","potato":"vegetable","pineapple":"fruit"}
+procedure TForm1.WebButton1Click(Sender: TObject); var WC_Object: TJSObject; PAS_Object: TJSONObject; const SampleObjectData = '{"apple":"fruit","banana":"fruit","orange":"fruit","carrot":"vegetable","potato":"vegetable"}'; begin asm var JS_object = JSON.parse(SampleObjectData); end; WC_Object := TJSJSON.parseObject(SampleObjectData); PAS_Object := TJSONObject.ParseJSONValue(SampleObjectData) as TJSONObject; asm JS_object['pineapple'] = 'fruit'; end;

 13 : Adding Strings to a JSON Array.

-Here we're doing the same thing, but adding to an Array instead of an Object.
+Here we're doing the same thing, but adding elements to an Array instead of an Object.
 As Arrays are ordered, there's also the option of where in the Array to add an element.
 The most common choices here would be to add to the end of the Array, to the beginning of the Array, or at a specific point in the Array.
-In the last case, we'll lookup the position of an existing element so we can add a new element just before it.
+In the last case, we'll look up the position of an existing element so we can add a new element just before it.

-procedure TForm1.WebButton1Click(Sender: TObject); var WC_Array: TJSArray; PAS_Array: TJSONArray; i: integer; tmparray: TJSONArray; const SampleArrayData = '[{"name":"apple","type":"fruit"},{"name":"banana","type":"fruit"},{"name":"orange","type":"fruit"},{"name":"carrot","type":"vegetable"},{"name":"potato","type":"vegetable"}]'; begin asm var JS_Array = JSON.parse(SampleArrayData); end; WC_Array := TJSArray(TJSJSON.parseObject(SampleArrayData)); PAS_Array := TJSONObject.ParseJSONValue(SampleArrayData) as TJSONArray; // #1: Add pineapple to the end of the array // #2: add radish to the beginning of the array // #3: add peach before carrot in the array asm // #1: Add pineapple to the end of the array JS_Array.push({"name":"pineapple","type":"fruit"}); // #2: add radish to the beginning of the array JS_Array.unshift({"name":"radish","type":"vegetable"}); // #3: add peach before carrot in the array JS_Array.splice(JS_Array.findIndex(obj => obj.name == 'carrot'),0,{"name":"peach","type":"fruit"}); end; // #1: Add pineapple to the end of the array WC_Array.push(TJSJSON.parseObject('{"name":"pineapple","type":"fruit"}')); // #2: add radish to the beginning of the array WC_Array.unshift(TJSJSON.parseObject('{"name":"radish","type":"vegetable"}')); // #3: add peach before carrot in the array i := 0; while i < WC_Array.length do begin if string(TJSObject(WC_Array[i])['name']) = 'carrot' then begin WC_Array.splice(i,0,TJSJSON.parseObject('{"name":"peach","type":"fruit"}')); break; end; i := i + 1; end; // #1: Add pineapple to the end of the array PAS_Array.Add(TJSONObject.ParseJSONValue('{"name":"pineapple","type":"fruit"}') as TJSONObject); // #2: add radish to the beginning of the array tmparray := TJSONObject.ParseJSONValue('[{"name":"radish","type":"vegetable"}]') as TJSONArray; i := 0; while i < PAS_Array.count do begin tmparray.Add(Pas_Array[i] as TJSONObject); i := i + 1; end; PAS_Array := tmpArray; // #3: add peach before carrot in the array PAS_Array.Add(TJSONObject.ParseJSONValue('{"name":"pineapple","type":"fruit"}') as TJSONObject); tmparray := TJSONObject.ParseJSONValue('[]') as TJSONArray; i := 0; while i < PAS_Array.count do begin if (((Pas_Array[i] as TJSONObject).getValue('name') as TJSONString).Value = 'carrot') then tmpArray.Add(TJSONObject.ParseJSONValue('{"name":"peach","type":"fruit"}') as TJSONObject); tmparray.Add(Pas_Array[i] as TJSONObject); i := i + 1; end; PAS_Array := tmpArray; asm console.log('JS array = '+JSON.stringify(JS_Array)); end; console.log('WC array = '+TJSJSON.stringify(WC_Array)); console.log('PAS array = '+PAS_Array.ToString); end; console.log output: JS array = [{"name":"radish","type":"vegetable"},{"name":"apple","type":"fruit"},{"name":"banana","type":"fruit"},{"name":"orange","type":"fruit"},{"name":"peach","type":"fruit"},{"name":"carrot","type":"vegetable"},{"name":"potato","type":"vegetable"},{"name":"pineapple","type":"fruit"}] WC array = [{"name":"radish","type":"vegetable"},{"name":"apple","type":"fruit"},{"name":"banana","type":"fruit"},{"name":"orange","type":"fruit"},{"name":"peach","type":"fruit"},{"name":"carrot","type":"vegetable"},{"name":"potato","type":"vegetable"},{"name":"pineapple","type":"fruit"}] PAS array = [{"name":"radish","type":"vegetable"},{"name":"apple","type":"fruit"},{"name":"banana","type":"fruit"},{"name":"orange","type":"fruit"},{"name":"peach","type":"fruit"},{"name":"carrot","type":"vegetable"},{"name":"potato","type":"vegetable"},{"name":"pineapple","type":"fruit"}]
+// #1: Add pineapple to the end of the array PAS_Array.Add(TJSONObject.ParseJSONValue('{"name":"pineapple","type":"fruit"}') as TJSONObject); // #2: add radish to the beginning of the array tmparray := TJSONObject.ParseJSONValue('[{"name":"radish","type":"vegetable"}]') as TJSONArray; i := 0; while i < PAS_Array.count do begin tmparray.Add(Pas_Array[i] as TJSONObject); i := i + 1; end; PAS_Array := tmpArray; // #3: add peach before carrot in the array PAS_Array.Add(TJSONObject.ParseJSONValue('{"name":"pineapple","type":"fruit"}') as TJSONObject); tmparray := TJSONObject.ParseJSONValue('[]') as TJSONArray; i := 0; while i < PAS_Array.count do begin if (((Pas_Array[i] as TJSONObject).getValue('name') as TJSONString).Value = 'carrot') then tmpArray.Add(TJSONObject.ParseJSONValue('{"name":"peach","type":"fruit"}') as TJSONObject); tmparray.Add(Pas_Array[i] as TJSONObject); i := i + 1; end; PAS_Array := tmpArray;

 14 : Adding Other Types to a JSON Object.

 While strings are likely to be the most common data type used when working with JSON, adding the other types is likely to come up from time to time.
 Note that for desktop applications (VCL And FireMonkey, for example) this is an area that needs a little extra attention.
-First, these functions should likely be included in a try...except block as they may attempt to allocate memory and fail to get it, or they may allocate memory and fail to release it afterwards.
+First, these functions should likely be included in a try ... except block as they may attempt to allocate memory and fail to get it, or they may allocate memory and fail to release it afterwards.
 Not an issue for TMS WEB Core though :-)

-procedure TForm1.WebButton1Click(Sender: TObject); var WC_Object: TJSObject; PAS_Object: TJSONObject; begin asm var JS_Object = {}; JS_Object['a'] = 'some text'; JS_Object['b'] = 12; JS_Object['c'] = 3.14159; JS_Object['d'] = ["Delphi","JavaScript"]; JS_Object['e'] = true; JS_Object['f'] = false; JS_Object['g'] = null; JS_Object['h'] = {"somekey":"somevalue"}; end; WC_Object := TJSObject.new; WC_Object['a'] := 'some text'; WC_Object['b'] := 12; WC_Object['c'] := 3.14159; WC_Object['d'] := TJSArray(TJSJSON.parseObject('["Delphi","JavaScript"]')); WC_Object['e'] := true; WC_Object['f'] := false; WC_Object['g'] := null; WC_Object['h'] := TJSJSON.parseObject('{"somekey":"somevalue"}'); PAS_Object := TJSONObject.Create; PAS_Object.AddPair('a','some text'); PAS_Object.AddPair('b',TJSONNumber.Create(12)); PAS_Object.AddPair('c',TJSONNumber.Create(3.14159)); PAS_Object.AddPair('d',TJSONObject.ParseJSONValue('["Delphi","JavaScript"]') as TJSONArray); PAS_Object.AddPair('e',TJSONTrue.Create); PAS_Object.AddPair('f',TJSONFalse.Create); PAS_Object.AddPair('g',TJSONNull.Create); PAS_Object.AddPair('h',TJSONObject.ParseJSONValue('{"somekey":"somevalue"}') as TJSONObject); asm console.log('JS Object = '+JSON.stringify(JS_Object)); end; console.log('WC Object = '+TJSJSON.stringify(WC_Object)); console.log('PAS Object = '+PAS_Object.ToString); end; console.log output: JS Object = {"a":"some text","b":12,"c":3.14159,"d":["Delphi","JavaScript"],"e":true,"f":false,"g":null,"h":{"somekey":"somevalue"}} WC Object = {"a":"some text","b":12,"c":3.14159,"d":["Delphi","JavaScript"],"e":true,"f":false,"g":null,"h":{"somekey":"somevalue"}} PAS Object = {"a":"some text","b":12,"c":3.14159,"d":["Delphi","JavaScript"],"e":true,"f":false,"g":null,"h":{"somekey":"somevalue"}}
+procedure TForm1.WebButton1Click(Sender: TObject); var WC_Object: TJSObject; PAS_Object: TJSONObject; begin asm var JS_Object = {}; JS_Object['a'] = 'some text'; JS_Object['b'] = 12; JS_Object['c'] = 3.14159; JS_Object['d'] = ["Delphi","JavaScript"]; JS_Object['e'] = true; JS_Object['f'] = false; JS_Object['g'] = null; JS_Object['h'] = {"somekey":"somevalue"}; end;

 15 : Delete JSON Object Element.

 Here, we're removing a Key/Value pair from an Object.
 For small JSON Objects, this is likely not a big deal, though it is likely costly relative to some of the other operations if done repeatedly in short loops, for example.
 In JavaScript this is done, oddly, using a delete statement instead of some kind of function tacked onto the Object itself.
 For WC and PAS, there doesn't appear to be an equivalent, so we do it the hard way.
-Note that this is also shows an example of one way to iterate through all of the Object elements as well.
+Note that this also shows an example of one way to iterate through all of the Object elements as well.

 16 : Delete JSON Array String Element.

 Deleting elements from Arrays is perhaps a little unusual given how Arrays are normally used, but what the heck, why not?
 It is generally not advisable as it is likely that the underlying implementation (well, the JavaScript implementation in this case) the memory consumed by the Array element being deleted may not actually be released but rather just left in the Array as a null value.
-In WC and PAS we're actually recreating the Array so this is less of an issue, though the overhead of doing that is arguably much worse.
+In WC and PAS, we're actually recreating the Array so this is less of an issue, though the overhead of doing that is arguably much worse.
 As previously, when deleting JSON Object elements, this is likely harmless on a small scale but if this is happening a lot in a short loop, you might very well want to consider another approach.
 Here we're just deleting the third element of the Array.

 17 : Delete JSON Array Key.